 According to the scope of application, PCB can be divided into high-frequency and low-frequency.

 The high frequency of electronic products is the current development trend.
-PCB high-frequency boards have been widely used in the current communication industry, network technology fields, and high-speed information processing systems.
-Because the dielectric constant of high-frequency boards is small, the heating efficiency and signal transmission speed are very fast.
+PCB high-frequency boards have been widely used in the present communication industry, network technology fields, and high-speed information processing systems.
+Because the dielectric constant of high-frequency boards is small, the heating efficiency and signal transmission speed are speedy.
 At the same time, because the material of the high-frequency board has low water absorption, it can be applied to a more humid environment.
-The application range is much larger than that of low-frequency boards.
+The application range is much more extensive than that of low-frequency boards.